apache/www-site/content/licenses/cla-faq.md

 * For other licensing questions, please see our [Licensing FAQ](../foundation/licensing.html).
 * For non-licensing questions, please see our [General FAQ](/foundation/preFAQ.html).

-# Frequent Questions about ASF Contribution Agreements #
+<h1 id="frequent-questions-about-asf-contribution-agreements">Frequent questions about ASF contribution agreements<a class="headerlink" href="#frequent-questions-about-asf-contribution-agreements" title="Permanent link">&para;</a></h1>

 1. [May I re-use (and modify) the ASF Contributor License Agreements (CLAs) for my own purposes?](#CLA-Usage)